openssl-x509 - Certificate display and signing command

 Output a PKCS#10 certificate request (rather than a certificate).
-The -key option must be used to provide the private key for self-signing; the corresponding public key is placed in the subjectPKInfo field.
+The -key (or -signkey) option must be used to provide the private key for self-signing; the corresponding public key is placed in the subjectPKInfo field.

 X.509 extensions included in a certificate input are not copied by default.
 X.509 extensions to be added can be specified using the -extfile option.